TravelNotes.org - The Online Guide to Travel Western Sahara Travel and Tourism Guide

 Western Sahara Today

-Most recently settlers from northern Morocco have been encouraged to migrate to Western Sahara through incentives offered to them by the Moroccan government.
+Settlers from northern Morocco have been encouraged to migrate to Western Sahara through incentives offered to them by the Moroccan government.

 The main towns of Western Sahara are al-Aaiun, or Laayoune - formerly the capital of Spanish Sahara - and Ad-Dakhla; formerly Villa Cisneros.